mozilla/fxa/packages/fxa-auth-server/docs/api.md

 This resets the account password (by replacing the SRP verifier), and optionally resets the encrypted "wrap(kB)" value, both of which are delivered in an encrypted request body.
 It also updates several non-secret values: the SRP parameters, the two salts, and the key-stretching parameters.

 See [resetting the account](https://wiki.mozilla.org/Identity/AttachedServices/KeyServerProtocol#Resetting_the_Account) for details of how the request body is encrypted.

+The accountResetToken is single-use, and is consumed regardless of whether the request succeeds or fails.

 ### Request